smartiniOnGitHub/fastify-cloudevents/README.md

 - `serverUrl`, the absolute URL of the current webapp, to use as a base `source` in generated CloudEvents
 - `baseNamespace`, a base namespace for the `eventType`, more speficic suffix will be added in any CloudEvent
 - `idGenerator`, a generator function that returns the id (if possible, unique) for any CloudEvent
+- `includeHeaders`, a boolean flag that when `true` tells that request headers will be put in generated CloudEvents (but by default is `false`)
 - `onRequestCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onRequest`
 - `preHandlerCallback`, callback who will handle the generated CloudEvents, in Fastify hook `preHandler`
 - `onSendCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onSend`